Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-2/lesson-2.md

 ## Furry Friends Gallery Setup

-With that out of the way, let’s get started with your new gallery app by navigating to your `FEFReact` folder on your local machine in the terminal.
+With that out of the way, get started with your new gallery app by navigating to your `FEFReact` folder on your local machine in the terminal.

 1. `cd desktop`